DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 ## Deployment & Local Development

-### Deployment to Heroku
+### Deployment to Heroku (From Code Institute Lessons)

 #### Create the Heroku app
 1. Navigate to your Heroku dashboard and create a new app with a unique name.

 2. Click on the Settings tab and reveal the config vars.
 Add a key of DISABLE_COLLECTSTATIC and a value of 1 and click Add.

 #### Update your code for deployment
-3. Install a production-ready webserver for Heroku.

-pip3 install gunicorn~=20.1
+3. Install a production-ready webserver for Heroku. pip3 install gunicorn~=20.1
-Add gunicorn==20.1.0 to the requirements.txt file with:

-pip3 freeze --local > requirements.txt
+Add gunicorn==20.1.0 to the requirements.txt file with: pip3 freeze --local > requirements.txt
 Note: gunicorn is a production equivalent of the manage.py runserver used in development but with speed and security optimisation.

 4. Create a file named Procfile at the root directory of the project (same directory as requirements.txt).
 Note: The Procfile has no file extension.

 5. In the Procfile, declare this is a web process followed by the command to execute your Django project.
 web: gunicorn my_project.wsgi
 This assumes your project is named my_project.
 Note the space after the colon.
 Note: gunicorn my_project.wsgi is the command heroku will use to start the server.
 It works similarly to python3 manage.py runserver.

 6. Open the my_project/settings.py file and replace DEBUG=True with DEBUG=False.
 Note the comment regarding security in production.

-7. Also, in settings.py we need to append the Heroku hostname to the ALLOWED_HOSTS list, in addition to the local host we added in the last lesson.
+7. Also, in settings.py we need to append the Heroku hostname to the ALLOWED_HOSTS list ,'.herokuapp.com'

-,'.herokuapp.com'
 Note: Remember the comma and the dot before herokuapp.